DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - Personnel: beyond retaining data for required time periods and maintaining hardware to read the data, you need personnel who know how to operate the hardware to execute restoraton processes

 - 🍮**End-Of-Life (EOL)**: often identified by vendors as the time when they stop offering a product for sale.
 At the end of their life (EOL) for workstations, they should be destroyed.
 Destruction is the most complete method of ensuring that data cannot be exposed, and organizations often opt to destroy either the drive or the entire workstation or device to ensure that data cannot be recovered or exposed.
-- 🍮**End-Of-Support (EOS)/End-Of-Service-Life (EOSL)**: often used to identify when support ends for a product. 📝Instead of vendor, a company company can intentionally end support and needs to address what happens to the devices next—secure disposal, destruction, or re-sale—depending on data security requirements and policies set by the company.
+- 🍮**End-Of-Support (EOS)/End-Of-Service-Life (EOSL)**: often used to identify when support/update ends for a product. 📝Instead of vendor, a company company can intentionally end support and needs to address what happens to the devices next—secure disposal, destruction, or re-sale—depending on data security requirements and policies set by the company.
 For example, A company’s policy of issuing new phones every two years suggests that they have a planned schedule for replacement, which can be seen as aligning with an EOS policy, even though the old phones are still functional and receiving updates.
 - EOL,EOS/EOSL can apply to either software or hardware

-[2.6](#2.6) Determine data security controls and compliance requirements (OSG-9 Chpt 5)
+- 🍮**End of development** occurs when no new software updates or patches are being released [2.6](#2.6) Determine data security controls and compliance requirements (OSG-9 Chpt 5)

 - You need security controls that protect data in each possible state: at rest, in transit or in use